Buy on the iTunes App Store

-Experience playing the full, lush tones of a Dusty Strings D550 chromatic hammered dulcimer right on your iPad.
+Experience playing the full, lush tones of a Dusty Strings D550 chromatic hammered dulcimer right on your iPhone or iPad!

 Written by an experienced Hammered Dulcimer player, this virtual dulcimer sounds and plays like the real thing!

 The D550 is one of the popular Chromatic Series models made by Dusty Strings, builders of hammered dulcimers in Seattle, WA since 1979.

 This model features standard fifth-interval hammered dulcimer tuning, plus an extended bass range (down to G2) and some additional chromatic notes to enable playing in any key.

 The overall range is 3.75 octaves, with a fully chromatic range of 3.5 octaves.

 The iPhone version has a 16/15 configuration with the full G3 - E6 range available when played via MIDI.